mayankbajaj17/OCM-Divergence/README.md

 ## 🗂️ Repository Structure

 * **`Analysis-Code/`**: Contains all Python notebooks used for the computational analyses in the manuscript.
-* **`Raw Data.zip`**: A compressed directory containing the datasets, clinical metadata, and output assets necessary to reproduce the findings of this study.
+* **`Raw Data Archive`**: The compressed directory (Raw Data OCM Divergence.zip) containing the primary datasets, clinical metadata, and output assets of this study has been formally published and is hosted in the GitHub Release **v1.0-Raw-Data-OCM-Divergence**.

 ## 💻 Computational Analyses Included